-Brought up in a creative enviroment - his father Patrick Tilley, an established illustrator/ designer responsible for many iconic award winning campaigns gave Bruno the chance to earn some extra pocket by helping out in the design studio.
+Brought up in a creative environment - his father Patrick Tilley, an established illustrator/ designer responsible for many iconic award winning campaigns gave Bruno the chance to earn some extra pocket money by helping out in the design studio.
 During that period Bruno learned skills that were later going prove to be invaluable for his future.

 In 1980, after graduating from St Martins School of Art, Bruno was recruited by Island Records as an in-house designer.
 He quickly rose through the ranks ending up as creative director with a seat on Island's board of directors.

 Working closely with Chris Blackwell, Bruno set up the first record company in-house art / video department called Island Art.
 Bruno directed his creative team, creating award winning campaigns for top artists like U2, Bob Marley, Steve Winwood, the B52's, Robert Palmer, Grace Jones, Kid Creole, Mica Paris, Eric B & Rakim and many many more.